Hangouts & Haunts (Updated)

 1236 H Street

 The Pug -short for the pugilist: A boxing themed bar serving hot dogs and panini, and assorted other bar food.
 The bottled/canned beer list changes from time to time.
 A few beers on tap.
 A short menu of bar food.
-Also serving a bar brunch on Sundays.
+Also serving a bar brunch on Saturday and Sunday.
+Now open at noon daily.

 1234 H Street